 Specific guidance to small craft needs early consideration.

-The AtoN described herein should comply with IALA Recommendations and have an appropriate availability, normally not less than 99.0% (IALA Category 2).
+The AtoN described herein should comply with IALA Recommendations and Guidelines, and have an appropriate availability normally not less than 99.0% (IALA Category 2).

 Recommended principles for marking of area for wave energy devices are referred to in the figure below.
-The National Authority may consider the distances between lit and unlit special marks on a case by case basis and on a risk assessment.
+The Competent Authority (AtoN) may consider the distances between lit and unlit special marks on a case by case basis and on a risk assessment.